Trump Says He's "Totally Opposed To Domestic Violence" More Than A Week After Rob Porter Resigned

 Trump has previously come to the defense of men accused of sexual misconduct, including Alabama Republican Senate candidate Roy Moore, former Fox News host Bill O'Reilly, and former Fox News chair Roger Ailes.

-This week White House Press Secretary dodged questions as to why the president would not publicly condemn domestic violence himself.
+This week the White House press secretary dodged questions as to why the president would not publicly condemn domestic violence himself.

 "The president has been clear multiple times through myself and others within the administration that we condemn domestic violence in all forms," Sanders said Monday.